Digital and the IIoT have changed the threat landscape

 In order to reduce safety and reliability risks to operations, consider the following:

-Devices today are being deployed with inherent security flaws.
+- Before implementing new “connected” field technologies, ask your vendors to prove their product cybersecurity baseline: Devices today are being deployed with inherent security flaws.
 Ensuring a security baseline is in place before deployment will protect operations against endpoint IIoT threats and potential safety, reputational and economic impacts.

-Your risk footprint grows with every new connected field technology you implement, which can affect the safety and reliability of operations and staff.
+- Acknowledge the cyber-physical risk domain, and include it in your operational risk registers now: Your risk footprint grows with every new connected field technology you implement, which can affect the safety and reliability of operations and staff.
 Our client interaction has revealed that many companies were unaware that cyber penetration testing was necessary, which is especially critical given the deeper connectivity between OT and IT systems.
 The lack of public reporting of cyber-attacks in the industry is yet another factor complicating the understanding of the size and true nature of various types of risks.

-The more you digitize, the more your cyber-risk footprint grows.
+- Align cybersecurity to your digital strategy for operations: The more you digitize, the more your cyber-risk footprint grows.
 Ensuring cyber is an active part of the digital design process will enable more technology to be implemented without adding additional operational risk.
 The US Department of Homeland Security says that oil and gas is the most attacked industrial sector.